wjqsteam/Project-Eluer-withe-python2.7/README.md

-# Project-Eluer-withe-python2.7
+# Project-Euler-withe-python2.7
-Project Eluer with python2.7
+Project Euler with python2.7